Lowering cortisol made easy: What really helps

 What you eat directly influences your hormone levels.
 A cortisol-regulating diet includes:

-• Omega-3 rich foods : Fatty fish, flaxseeds and walnuts can reduce inflammation and contribute to cortisol regulation.
+• Omega-3-rich foods: Fatty fish, flaxseeds, and walnuts can reduce inflammation and contribute to cortisol regulation.

-• Magnesium-rich foods : Dark green leafy vegetables, nuts and legumes support the nervous system and can reduce stress.
+• Magnesium-rich foods: Dark green leafy vegetables, nuts, and legumes support the nervous system and can reduce stress.

-• Antioxidant-rich foods : Berries, nuts and colorful vegetables protect against oxidative stress.
+• Antioxidant-rich foods: Berries, nuts, and colorful vegetables protect against oxidative stress.

 At the same time, you should limit these substances:

-• Caffeine : More than 400 mg of caffeine daily can increase cortisol levels.
+• Caffeine: More than 400 mg of caffeine daily can increase cortisol levels.

-• Alcohol : It disrupts sleep and can lead to increased cortisol levels in the long term.
+• Alcohol: It disrupts sleep and can lead to increased cortisol levels in the long term.

-Dietary supplements for cortisol regulation – What really helps?
+Supplements for cortisol regulation – What really helps?

 Ashwagandha – The Ayurvedic stress shield